Published on

 Maintaining your hot tub parts and accessories is essential to prolong their life and ensure your spa operates efficiently.
 Proper care of components such as filters and jets can save you time and money.

 Your hot tub filter captures dirt, oils, and other debris, keeping your water clean.
-Depending on your usage, you should change your filter every 12 to 24 months.
+You should change your filter every 12 to 24 months, depending on your usage.
 In between changes, clean your filter regularly, about every 2-4 weeks, depending on use.
 Here's a simple schedule to help you remember:

 Your hot tub's jets and plumbing need attention to function effectively.
 Keep your jets in top shape by following these steps:

-Regular upkeep of your hot tub's parts and accessories will contribute to a safer and more enjoyable spa experience.
+Regular upkeep of your hot tub's parts and accessories will provide a safer and more enjoyable spa experience.
 Remember, it's easier to prevent a problem than to fix one.

-When choosing chemicals for your hot tub, you play a part in protecting the environment and aquatic life.
-It's important to find a balance between maintaining your hot tub and making eco-friendly choices.
+When choosing chemicals for your hot tub, you protect the environment and aquatic life.
+It's important to balance maintaining your hot tub and making eco-friendly choices.

 Here is a list of eco-friendly practices you can incorporate: